Update certificates for system components

 TOKENNAME

-The name of the secret of the created ServiceAccount in which the token is stored:export TOKENNAME=$(kubectl -n kube-system get serviceaccount/<serviceaccount_name> -o jsonpath='{.secrets[0].name}')
+environment variable the name of the secret of the created ServiceAccount where the token is stored:export TOKENNAME=$(kubectl -n kube-system get serviceaccount/<serviceaccount_name> -o jsonpath='{.secrets[0].name}')

 -